 Hundreds of hands leapt upon hundreds of mouths.
 The emcee rushed a chair towards the shaking old man, who was gripping his walker with an almost destructive force.

 “Dr. Odyssus?
 Would you like to sit down?
 Please!”

 “No, thank you young man, I’ll be just fine.
-I’m so sorry, I just… I just… Please forgive me.”
+I’m so sorry, I just… I just… Please forgive me, everyone.”

 The audience was aghast at this flash of anger.
 They’d never seen him act like this before!
 Was he paranoid, deluded, hallucinatory, losing his mind?
 But then, out of enormous respect and realizing erratic behavior as a hallmark of artistic genius, the crowd conceded Remy his outburst and the atmosphere quickly lightened again.